|Home||1st Year Circle||2nd Year Circle||Archive||About||Math Hour||Math Hour Olympiad|

 In the past, the UW Math Circle had been offered at no cost, thanks to two grants form the National Science Foundation that supported the Department of Mathematics outreach efforts.
 The larger of those grants expired in the Spring of 2014.
 With the majority of our funding now gone, we have to ask families to contribute to the operational expenses of the Math Circle, if they are able to do that.
 We suggest a donation of $100 per semester.
 This will cover the very basic needs of the Circle.
 But any amount your family is able to contribute — large or small — will help.

 To make a donation, follow this link.
-Please make your donation by the third week of class in the and then again in the Winter.
+Please make your donation by the third week of class in the Fall and then again in the Winter.
 This will help us with our financial planning.
 Your donation is tax-deductible and might be matched by your employer.
 Please talk to Julia Pevtsova if you think this is a possibility.

 If you have any questions or comments, please contact: